shivaaa7/shivaaa7/README.md

   I'm currently studying at National Institute of Technology Agartala.
 💡 Some technologies I enjoy working with HTML ,CSS and  JavaScript.
- Learning reactJS, and mongoDB &&  making projects using javascript 🌳  Love to be parts of Developer Communities and am the Lead member of DECOY (STUDENTS SOCIETY FOR DEVELOPMENT CONSCIOUSNESS).
+ Learning reactJS, and mongoDB &&  making projects using javascript 🌳  Love to be parts of Developer Communities and am the Lead and Organising member of DECOY (STUDENTS SOCIETY FOR DEVELOPMENT CONSCIOUSNESS).
+Also SIH 2023 Grand Finalist.